-Satan cannot be bound today otherwise he would have to have a very long chain in order to do what he does!!
+Satan cannot be bound today; otherwise, he would have to have a very long chain to do what he does!!
 Some claim that this securing of Satan is when Jesus bound him at the cross.
 However, the natural language of these verses will not allow this interpretation.
 Clearly, the angel will bind Satan for a specific period of 1,000 years for the specific purpose of not deceiving “nations” anymore (John 8:44; 2 Corinthians 11:3; 2 Thessalonians 2:10-12; Revelation 12:9).

-Jesus did disarm the power of Satan at the cross (Colossians 2:15; cf. Luke 11:21,22) but he is still today the prince of the powers of the air (Ephesians 2:2).
+Jesus did disarm Satan’s power at the cross (Colossians 2:15; cf. Luke 11:21,22), but he is still today the prince of the powers of the air (Ephesians 2:2).
 The binding at the cross was only true for those who place their trust in Jesus’ forgiveness by the cross.
-Here, however, the binding has to do with “nations” (2 Thessalonians 2:10-12).
-This binding does not occur at the cross but at the end of the Tribulation and following the second coming of Christ.
+However, the binding has to do with “nations” (2 Thessalonians 2:10-12).
+This binding does not occur at the cross but at the end of the Tribulation and following Christ’s second coming.
 This clearly relates to the events of chapter 19.

 But after these things he must be released for a little while

 Satan will make a final stand of rebellion at the end of the Millennium.
 This clearly shows that the final defeat of Satan did not occur at the cross.
 Jesus defeated Satan and the sin issue in principle at the cross, but Satan is still active today.
 At the beginning of the Millennium, the angel will bind Satan so that he is not free to influence the nations of the world.
 God will allow his release for a short period at the end of the Millennium.